Understanding Alzheimer's and Dementia in Edmonton

-When a loved one begins to show signs of memory loss, confusion, or personality changes, it can be difficult to know what’s happening — or how to help.
-Two terms often mentioned during this time are Alzheimer’s and dementia.
-Though frequently used interchangeably, they are not the same.
-At Incubate Home Care, we believe that understanding the differences, causes, and signs of these conditions is a vital step toward compassionate and effective care.
+When a loved one begins to show signs of memory loss, confusion, or personality changes, it can be difficult to know what’s happening- or how to help.
+Alzheimer’s and dementia are often mentioned during this time, but it’s important to know that while the terms are used interchangeably, they refer to different things.
+At Incubate Home Care, we believe that understanding the differences, causes, and symptoms of these conditions is the first step toward providing compassionate, effective Alzheimer’s & Dementia care for your loved ones.

 What Is Dementia?